josephbudd/kickwasm/README.md

 ### Version 14.0.3

 Corrected some kickwasm.yaml file error messages.
+Corrected an issue in kicklpc so that now it updates client.go with checks for fatals.
 Something I meant to do and forgot.
 I redesigned the queue used in the framework's rendererprocess/framework/lpc/client.go.

 This is the last forseeable change to kickwasm.
 My commitment to kickwasm continues but my experimentation with kickwasm has ended because I think that I have made every possible improvement that I should.
 There fore I don't plan on any more framework breaking changes.